 "The stars."
 As I was climbing in the portrait hole, happy enough with Nick for the night, why was it that the only star I thought of, was Sirius?

 I went in the bathroom quietly and put my hair up into a ponytail.
 I conjured up a toothbrush, and stared at myself for minute while brushing.
 I did look thinner now.
 I ate just as much as I always did, maybe more, but still I thinned.
 My collar bones protruded, my wrists were obscene.
 I was disgusting.
 Cleaning the sink, I waved my wand to put everything I had borrowed back in place.
 I was walking out and the wave of nausea I had felt towards the end of the game came back.
 I held onto the doorframe, and saw Nick looking at me from his bed.
 I frowned and walked over to the bed.

 "You okay?"
-I flopped down on the other side of the bed, and put my legs under the blanket he was holding up for me.
+I flopped down on the other side of the bed and ignored Nick as he held up the blanket for me.